MantisInk/askew-coursedev/Askew/README.md

 ## Known Issue(s)

-There is little telling the player how to use the controls and what their goal is.
+- There is little telling the player how to use the controls and what their goal is.
 We plan to add UI elements for the next prototype.
 Our goal for this prototype was to finalize our movement and implement new entities in order to get feedback from playtesters before moving forward implementing the remaining entities.
+- We have a fullscreen mode for the game that scales very well, but unfortunately this doesn't work well with the GUI.
+The final submission of the game won't have this problem though as the level editor will not be there.

 ## Maximizing Fun

-~If you reach the goal, you can actually grab its center point and swing around on it!
+~~If you reach the goal, you can actually grab its center point and swing around on it!
 Since we don't have a sequence for completing the stage, you can swing around it as much as you want!
 Yay!
-Congrats for reaching the victory spot!~ You can helicopter on rigid objects, but unfortunately no longer on the victory spot
+Congrats for reaching the victory spot!~~ You can helicopter on rigid objects, but unfortunately no longer on the victory spot.

 ## Hard Mode

 - If you go to the level select, there's a secret stage listed as "level 0."
 It's our hardest level to date, and the majority of the team have only barely completed it.
 See if you can beat it!
 - If you can beat level 0, see if you can beat Henry's completion time of 30 seconds!

+## Level Editor

+- The level editor can be accessed via the main menu either by pressing _D_ on the keyboard _Y_ on the Xbox controller (pressing _Y_ on the Xbox controller anywhere else brings you to the main menu)
+- From the level editor, you can toggle between playing and editing a stage by pressing _X_ on the Xbox controller (make sure you place Flow as a starting point first though!)
+- You can leave the level editor by pressing _D_ on the keyboard _Y_ on the Xbox controller again (while not playing a stage in the level editor)